What if Education… Podcast

 Nicole is currently a third-year BA International Studies student at Leiden University.
 Having previously studied law in her home country, Austria, Nicole was eager to learn more about the international effects of globalisation from a multi-disciplinary perspective.
 She developed a special interest in South Asian religion, cultural appropriation, and inclusivity.
 Additionally, she was also the President of the Study Association of Leiden University (BASIS) in 2019 until 2020 where her main responsibilities were creating and leading a long and short term vision for 26+ committees as well as leading her board towards organising over 160 events.
 Currently she is a Student Assistant at the Centre for Innovation where she hopes to achieve an integrated and efficient Mentoring system for all incoming Leiden University students as part of the central coordination team.

-Listen to María and Nicole in Part 1.
+Listen to María and Nicole in Education in 2030: Part 1.

 Jaap Brons teaches humanities at Academie 10, an innovative high school in Utrecht, the Netherlands.
 Learning trough wonder is a central concept at Academie 10.
 In his lessons Jaap stives to achieve this through project-based assignments and giving students the freedom to research the subjects they want to learn about.
 He has a background in history and is currently doing his master’s in history education at Hogeschool Amsterdam.